 Greenhouse Gas Regulation

-California is regarded both nationally and internationally as a leader in climate change policy.
-It is important to remember, however, that California makes up a mere 1% of global greenhouse gas (GHG) emissions.
-Where California can make the most impact in further reducing GHG emissions is by serving as a model for a robust, cost-effective cap-and-trade system that encourages linkage with other jurisdictions.
+California is regarded both nationally and internationally as a leader in climate policy.
+Because California makes up a mere 1% of global greenhouse gas (GHG) emissions, it can make the greatest impact on further reducing GHG emissions by serving as a model for a robust, cost-effective cap-and-trade system that encourages linkage with other jurisdictions.
 It also can serve as the model for technological solutions to the climate crisis, leveraging its world class research institutions, robust technology sector, and passion for innovation to solve some of the world’s largest climate challenges.

 In 2017, California enacted AB 398 (E. Garcia; D-Coachella), reauthorizing and expanding the California Global Warming Solutions Act of 2006, which first authorized the creation of a market-based cap-and-trade system.
-A bipartisan bill supported by the California Chamber of Commerce, that solidified California’s future as a leader in the market-based approach to reducing GHG emissions.
+A bipartisan bill supported by the California Chamber of Commerce, AB 398 solidified California’s future as a leader in the market-based approach to climate solutions.

-Notably, AB 398 allows for the continuation of California’s cap-and-trade program, extending the program until 2030 and providing for market certainty.
-Among other things, the Legislature made improvements to the cap-and-trade system, directing the California Air Resources Board (CARB) to evaluate and address carbon credit banking rules to avoid speculation, and to provide additional industry assistance to California businesses that are most susceptible to “leakage” — the climate change parlance for the unfortunate fact that environmental regulations sometimes push businesses to relocate out of state, instead causing emissions in a less-regulated state.
+Cap-and-trade is in effect through 2030, which provides market certainty and encourages investment.
+In 2017, the Legislature also made improvements to the system, directing the California Air Resources Board (CARB) to evaluate and address carbon credit banking rules to avoid speculation, and to provide additional industry assistance to California businesses that are most susceptible to “leakage” — the climate parlance for the unfortunate fact that environmental regulations sometimes push businesses to relocate out of state, moving those emissions to a less-regulated state.